samshowalterblog/blog/preprints/2020-10-02-phd-matchmaking-choosing-advisor.md

 > A hidden gem is a professor who is particularly successful and prodigious in your field, but works at a school that is not widely reknowned

-By contast, the **hype monster** is the opposite, and occurs when a very prestigious school's reputation in your specific field is overshadowed by its success in others.
+By contast, the **hype monster** occurs when a very prestigious school's reputation in your specific field is overshadowed by its success in others.
 For example, many people associate Harvard with .
 They are not wrong to do so, Harvard is a staple of American education.
 However, if you had to choose between pursuing a Machine learning PhD at Harvard versus the University of Illinois, what is your gut reaction?
 If you say Harvard, then you have not done your research.
 Do yourself a favor and explore your specific program in depth.
 It will keep the hype monster at bay.

 ## Digging Deeper: Refining your search and being a PhD detective

 Most professors explicitly ask PhD applicants to not contact them directly unless they have been admitted by the school.
 They are simply too busy to field calls and emails from interested students.
 This poses a problem if you want to familiarize yourself with a lab and its culture.
+Therefore, you must be a PhD detective and gather clues about these labs second-hand.

-A simple, yet very effective way to overcome this is to politely reach out to current graduate students in their lab.
+One simple, yet very effective way to overcome this is to politely reach out to current graduate students in their lab.
 Will they be busy too?
 You bet.
 Still, if you can humbly ask for 10 minutes of their time you just might get it.
 These students have firsthand experience working with your advisor of interest; have questions ready and learn everything you can.
 Graduate students also have no reason to mislead you, and will be more inclined to share any unsavory details about their experience if you press them.

 As you go through this labor intensive process, be sure to start early and keep a log of your progress.
 It would certainly not be appreciated if you reached out to the same burnt out PhD student twice because you forgot you already contacted them.
 These people may be your peers, don't start off on the wrong foot.